There are many options for protecting your home and family in the event of a fire.

 They are heat activated so only the sprinkler head affected by the fire activates.
 They won’t flood the whole house and won’t be activated by smoke (for example, from the toaster).
 Ninety percent of fires are controlled by just one sprinkler.

-The advantage of sprinklers is that they will contain and control a fire in its early stages, which means less fire and water damage to your home.
+The advantage of sprinklers is that they contain and control a fire in its early stages, which means less fire and water damage to your home.
 They will not provide early warning so you still need smoke alarms.

 The New Zealand Standard NZS 4517:2002 specifies minimum requirements for the design, material and installation of fire sprinkler systems for households.